GowerCampbell/HeroProfile/README.md

 - index.html: Main webpage
 - strings.php: String processing script
 - numbers.php: Numeric calculation script
-- css/: Stylesheets (styles.css, neon-header.css, planetAnimation.css)
+- css/: Stylesheets (styles.css, neon-header.css, planetanimation.css)
 - assets/: Images and icons

 Notes:
-- The webpage is not mobile-optimized.
+- The webpage is not mobile-optimized at all.
 - Ensure all assets are in the correct paths.
-- Contact [Your Email] or Kayleigh for support.
+- Contact Gower Campbell.

 Thank you for reviewing my submission!